CirclesInTheSand/gitskills/README.md

 This is what the readme content talk about.

 Creating a new branch is quick and simple.
-Fixed a bug in branch master.
+I'm working on a dev-branch.